manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Creating_a_local_distributed_index.md

-# Creating a local distributed index
+# Creating a local distributed table

 <!-- example local_dist -->

-A distributed index in Manticore Search doesn't hold any data.
-Instead it acts as a 'master node' to proxy the demanded query to other indexes and provide merged results from the responses it receives from the 'node' indexes.
-A distributed index can connect to local indexes or indexes located on other servers.
-The simplest example of a distributed index looks so:
+A distributed table in Manticore Search doesn't hold any data.
+Instead it acts as a 'master node' to proxy the demanded query to other tables and provide merged results from the responses it receives from the 'node' tables.
+A distributed table can connect to local tables or tables located on other servers.
+The simplest example of a distributed table looks so:

 <!-- intro -->